UniversalPropositions/universalpropositions.github.io/index.md

 ### Languages

-- Currently, UP data is available for 23 langauges.
+- Currently, UP data is available for 23 languages.

 |ID | Language|
 |-- | -- |